 Employers must implement and comply with a collective labour agreement (CLA) where it applies.
-A CLA is binding on the employer when it has been signed by the employer and the representative of the labour collective following a collective bargaining session during which the labour collective has voted in favour of the CLA with a simple majority.
-The effective date of the CLA is the date it is signed by the employer and the representative of the labour collective, or another date as agreed upon by the parties and recorded in the CLA.
+A CLA is binding on the employer when it has been signed by the employer and the representative of the labour collective following a collective bargaining session, during which the labour collective has voted in favour of the CLA with a simple majority.
+The effective date of the CLA is the date on which it is signed by the employer and the representative of the labour collective, or another date as agreed upon by the parties and as recorded in the CLA.

-Vietnam's labour laws have recently introduced provisions concerning both sectoral and multi-enterprise collective bargaining, though its practical application has yet to be established.
+Vietnam's labour laws also include provisions concerning both sectoral and multi-enterprise collective bargaining, though its practical application has yet to be established.
 These types of collective bargaining will be carried out through a collective bargaining council, which will be established by the People's Committee in the relevant province.
 At the time of writing, a decree guiding this process has yet to be released by the Vietnamese Government.

-4. What are the main points to consider if an employer wants to unilaterally change the terms and conditions of employment?
+5. What are the main points to consider if an employer wants to unilaterally change the terms and conditions of employment?

 An employer cannot unilaterally change the terms and conditions set out in the employment contract.
 An employer who wishes to amend or supplement the terms of an already signed employment contract must notify the employee at least three working days before the term in question is amended or added, and obtain the employee's consent to the amendments or additions in question.
 Any amendments or additions to an employment contract must be made in an addendum to the employment contract, or by the parties entering into a new employment contract.
 If the parties fail to reach an agreement on the new terms of the contract, the original signed employment contract must continue to be performed.
+Note that any agreement under an addendum which has the purpose of amending the duration of an employment contract is not permitted.